Loading progress...

 Slowed processing speed

-• Provide extra time for tests and projects and/or shorten tasks.
+• Give extra time for tests and projects, or make assignments shorter.

 Difficulty with working memory